Pennsylvania State University: Organization and administration

-Penn State is a "state-related" university, part of Pennsylvania's Commonwealth System of Higher Education.
-As such, although it receives funding from the Commonwealth and is connected to the state through its board of trustees, it is otherwise independent and not subject to the state's direct control.
+Penn State is a state-related university and a member of Pennsylvania's Commonwealth System of Higher Education.
+While it receives funding from the Commonwealth and is connected to the state through its board of trustees, however, it is otherwise independent and not subject to any direct control by the state.
 For the 2006–2007 fiscal year, the university received 9.7 percent of its budget from state appropriations, the lowest of the four state-related institutions in Pennsylvania.
-Initial reports concerning the 2007–2008 fiscal year indicated that Pennsylvania Governor Ed Rendell is recommending a 1.6 percent increase in state appropriations.
-Penn State's appropriation request, submitted to the Pennsylvania Department of Education in September, requested a 6.8 percent increase in funding.

 Colleges

 Penn State has eighteen colleges, including three at special-mission campuses.
-The University Park campus is organized into fourteen distinct colleges, plus the Graduate School and the Division of Undergraduate Studies:
+The University Park campus is organized into fourteen distinct colleges, plus the graduate school and the division of undergraduate studies:

-In addition, the university's board of trustees voted in January 2007 to create a School of International Affairs, with the first classes admitted in the fall 2008 semester.
+The university's board of trustees voted in January 2007 to create a school of international affairs, with the first classes admitted in the fall 2008 semester.
 The school is part of Penn State Law.

-Formerly the School of Nursing, on September 25, 2013, the board of trustees granted the nursing program college status.
+Formerly the school of nursing, on September 25, 2013, the board of trustees granted the nursing program college status.